FREQUENTLY ASKED QUESTIONS - (FAQs)

 call the court handling the defendant's case, or you may reach our

-case since his name appears on my court documents.
+case since that is the name that appears on my court documents.

-Mr. Michael Freshour is the Halifax County Commonwealth's Attorney, so
+Ms. Martin is the Halifax County Commonwealth's Attorney, so that

 if you would like to know the name of the prosecutor in charge of